 Improvement in the health status of the population has been the priority of the country.
 The National Policy, too, aimed at improving the accessibility of healthcare, family welfare and nutritional service, especially for the underprivileged segment of the population.
 India over the last five decades has developed its manpower required in the primary, secondary and tertiary sector.

 In India, we have unemployment in rural and urban areas, though the nature of unemployment differs in rural and urban areas.
 In rural areas, unemployment was seasonal and disguised.
 In urban areas, unemployment was educated unemployment.
 Seasonal unemployment occurred when people were not able to find jobs during a few particular months of the year.
 In disguised unemployment people appeared to be employed.
 Educated unemployment became a common phenomenon in urban areas.
 Unemployment leads to wastage of manpower resource, tends to increase economic overload, has a detrimental impact on the overall growth of an economy.
 In India, statistically, the unemployment rate is low.

 In the primary sector, employment structure is characterised by self-employment.
 Agriculture is the most labour absorbing sector of the economy.
 But, in recent years, there has been a decline in the dependence of population on agriculture.
 Some of the surplus-labour in agriculture has moved to either the secondary or the tertiary sector.
 In the secondary sector, small scale manufacturing was the most labour absorbing.
 In case of the tertiary sector, various new services are now appearing like Biotechnology, Information Technology and so on.

-To access the notes of Geography, History and Civics of class 9, visit the CBSE Class 9 Social Science Notes page at BYJU’S. Stay tuned for more updates on CBSE and NCERT.
-Download BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+To access the notes of Geography, History and Civics of Class 9, visit the CBSE Class 9 Social Science Notes page at BYJU’S. Stay tuned for more updates on CBSE and NCERT.
+Download the BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.